rockballslab/saaskit/README.md

 ## Prerequisites

 > [!TIP]
-> **Complete beginner?** Don't worry — both vps-secure and SAASKIT are designed for exactly that.
+> **Complete beginner?** Don't worry — both VPS-SECURE and SAASKIT are designed for exactly that.
 Follow the two steps below in order.
 Total time: ~30 minutes.
 You won't need to understand Docker, Nginx, or SSL certificates.

 ### Server requirements